ryanozx/tp/docs/UserGuide.md

 ### Finding employees
 #### Finding employees by name: `find`
-  1. Type in the following [command](#glossary) in the [command box](#glossary) `find NAME....` where `NAME` is the name of the employee to search (case-insensitive) and `NAME...` representing one or more names.
-Note that only names containing the whole word are matched.
+  1. Type in the following [command](#glossary) in the [command box](#glossary) `find NAME....` where `NAME...` are to be replaced with one or more names of the employees for search.
+Words entered are case insensitive, meaning you do not have to worry about the capitalization of the words entered.
-  - For instance, to find employees whose names contain `martin`, type `find martin` to the command box.
+  - For instance, to find employees whose names contain `Martin`, type `find martin` to the command box.
-  - For another instance, to find employees whose names contain either "*harry*" or "*redknapp*, type `find harry redknapp` to the command box.
+  - For another instance, to find employees whose names contain either "*Harry*" or "*Redknapp*, type `find harry redknapp` to the command box.
+  - However, if you want to find employees whose names contain `martin` but only entered `mar`, NO employee named Martin will be found, instead employee named Mar will be found.
+Note that he search looks for names containing the entire specified word.
   2. Press "enter" on your keyboard and you should see the employees matched being listed in the employee list.

 | Error message | Why it happens | Fix |